RidiculousPower/persistence-adapter-sequel/README.md

 # Description #

-Implements necessary methods to run Persistence on top of Kyoto Cabinet.
+Implements necessary methods to run Persistence on top of Sequel.

 # Install #